 Essential Oils: Quality vs. Expense

-There seems to be confusion about what constitutes a good quality essential oil and about what expensive means when it comes to essential oils.
-I’ll solve the last question first.
+There seems to be confusion about what constitutes a good quality essential oil and many believe expensive means it’s better.
+Expense is not the best way to judge quality.
 Expensive is a perception-based judgement that is affected by marketing.
-It may be expensive and/or it may be marked up, that depends on who you are purchasing from.
+It may be expensive and/or marked up, that depends on who you are purchasing from.
 Do your price comparison checking as with any other product.
-Oils may seem expensive because they are rare, grow in hard to reach places like the High Alps, and are imported (because we just don’t grow all plants here) and to me the fragrance is worth the price.
+Oils may actually be expensive because they are rare, grow in hard to reach places, had a bad growing season and are imported (because we just don’t grow all plants here) and to me the fragrance is worth the price.
 You want that kind of expense, because it’s not expense, it’s what it costs.
-That’s what it costs to grow, distill, package, ship and handle great quality oils.
-It’s when companies like MLMs (Young Living) charge more because they want to make money, that you want to look out for.
+That’s what it costs to grow, distill, bottle, label, package and ship great quality oils.
+It’s when companies, like MLMs (Young Living), charge more because they want to make money, that you want to use discernment.

 That’s it for now.
-Please enjoy our product, it is made only with the highest quality, all natural, unadulterated ingredients.
+Please enjoy our products, they are genuinely made with only the highest quality, all natural, unadulterated ingredients.
 Stay tuned for our next blog entry…